KailaiWang0592/KailaiWang.github.io/_pages/about.md

 I am a rising senior at Cornell University studying Physics, Computer Science, and Math.

 My research interest is in observational cosmology.
-For the list of recent publications, visit [my arxiv](https://arxiv.org/a/wang_k_7.html).
+I am very lucky to be involved in many project, which as line intensity mapping, gravitational waves, and trasient astronomy under amazing mentors.
+For the list of recent publications, visit [my research page](https://kailaiwang0592.github.io/kailaiwang.github.io/publications/) or [my arxiv page](https://arxiv.org/a/wang_k_7.html).

 I am also interested in machine learning, AI, and data science.